-Scope 1 emissions: Uncertainty range Scope 1 emissions: Main sources of uncertainty Scope 1 emissions: Please expand on the uncertainty in your data Scope 2 emissions: Uncertainty range Scope 2 emissions: Main sources of uncertainty Scope 2 emissions: Please expand on the uncertainty in your data More than 2% but less than or equal to 5% Assumptions The main sources of uncertainty in the total Scope 1 data refer to the assumptions concerning owned cars.
+Scope Uncertainty range Main sources of uncertainty Please expand on the uncertainty in your data Scope 1 More than 2% but less than or equal to 5% Assumptions The main sources of uncertainty in the total Scope 1 data refer to the assumptions concerning owned cars.
 The CO2 emissions from owned company cars are calculated based on the following assumptions: all the cars are diesel cars with a yearly usage of 20,000 km per car, 12 km/l, and CO2 emissions of 2.65 kg/l.
 The conversion factor is from Key2Green.
 As CO2 emissions from owned company cars are insignificant compared to CO2 emissions from owned vessels, NORDEN believes that this assumption can be used.
-Less than or equal to 2% Data Gaps The main source of uncertainty in the total Scope 2 data relates to the data provided by NORDEN's electricity and district heating providers and whether they have measured the accurate energy consumption.
+Scope 2 Less than or equal to 2% Data Gaps The main source of uncertainty in the total Scope 2 data relates to the data provided by NORDEN's electricity and district heating providers and whether they have measured the accurate energy consumption.